Sorry, you need to enable JavaScript to visit this website.

 Secondary outcome

-Data card
+Data cards

-SMA ADVANCED First Infant Milk 800 g Powder
+SMA® ADVANCED First Infant Milk Powder Formula

 The scoop is provided under the lid.
 It can be stored in suspension inside the can.